 Where it gets tricky is in regards to safety.
 Car insurance rates are determined in part by the relative safety of a vehicle.
 If a recall has a long-term effect on the safety of your car, your rates could rise.
 But this usually isn’t the case, so don’t worry unless your car has seen multiple recalls or needs other repairs due to the issue.

-If your vehicle has been the subject of a recall by the NHTSA, contact your insurance company to figure out what you should do next.
+If your vehicle has been the subject of a recall by the NHTSA, contact your auto insurance company to figure out what you should do next.

 - How Much Car Insurance Do You Need?